SebastianDrynda/CarND-LaneLines-P1/README.md

 def image_pipeline_hough(image)
 Use the Hough transformation to find the lines on the masked image using cv2.cv2.HoughLinesP.

+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separating line segments by their slope to decide which segments are part of the left line vs. the right line.
+Performing a linear fit to x and y using np.polyfit.
+Then, using coefficients of the fit to average the position of each of the lines and extrapolate to the top and bottom of the lane.
+For removing lane shakiness, the average of the current frame lines and the previous frame lines (only x1 and x2) is computed.
+If the difference between x and x_prior is higher than a tolerance value, the x_prior value is taken.
+Finally draws it on the image `img` using `color` and `thickness` for the line.

 **Image Pipeline step 6: Merging original image with Hough transform lines**
 def weighted_img(image)
 Merges the output of hough transformation with the original image to represent the lines on it.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separating line segments by their slope to decide which segments are part of the left line vs. the right line.
-Performing a linear fit to x and y using np.polyfit (function draw_line()).
-Then using the coefficients of the fit to average the position of each of the lines and extrapolate to the top and bottom of the lane.
-Finally draws it on the image `img` using `color` and `thickness` for the line.

 First, the pipeline is tested agains the images contained at [test_images](test_images).
 The output of each step is saved in a directory: